Introduction

 In this section, the notified body should assess the manufacturer’s analysis of the clinical data, determining whether the conclusions drawn from the data are valid and supported by evidence.
 This includes evaluating the risk-benefit profile, clinical performance, and safety of the device.

-5H.
-Conformity Assessment and Post-market Clinical Follow-up (PMCF):
+Conformity assessment and Post-market Clinical Follow-up (PMCF)

 The template requires the notified body to evaluate the manufacturer’s conformity assessment and PMCF activities.
 This includes determining whether the manufacturer has appropriately considered the need for additional clinical investigations or PMCF activities to support the ongoing safety and performance of the device.